 Anecdotal Reports on Psychedelic-Induced Changes

-Evidently, psychedelic medicine has the power to catalyze large changes to personality and spirituality, but we understand that it’s often much easier to put these truths in perspective by reading the anecdotal reports of survey respondents.
-We asked a community of psychedelic users to share if and how psychedelics have changed their personality and spirituality.
+Evidently, psychedelic medicine has the power to catalyze large changes to personality, but we understand that it’s often much easier to put these truths in perspective by reading the anecdotal reports of survey respondents.
+We asked a community of psychedelic users to share if and how psychedelics have changed their personality.

 “Not sure if it’s the shrooms or me maturing over time but before I started shrooms I was a very closed off and sad person who couldn’t accept myself.
 However, after I started with shrooms I started to accept myself which led me to being more outgoing, happy, and kind than ever before. -Anonymous